AlcoholRehabHelp Logo

 Alternatively, the treatment center may offer financing plans so you can make payments once you leave.
 Sometimes, this arrangement is provided through a third-party lender that can create a loan package.

-Fundraising or crowdfunding
+Fundraising or Crowdfunding

 Friends and family may also be able to help raise money for your rehab using crowdfunding sites like GoFundMe.